 For the cookies

-2 cups (280 g) all-purpose gluten-free flour (I like (mock) Better Batter with this recipe)
+2 cups (280 g) all-purpose gluten-free flour (I used Better Batter), plus more for sprinkling

 1 teaspoon xanthan gum (omit if your blend already contains it)